-General examination and physical methods of research in patients with chronic glomerulonephritis.
+General examination and physical examination methods of patients with chronic glomerulonephritis.
 Glomerulonephritis: forms, diagnosis, symptoms and treatment Acute glomerulonephritis examination

-Diagnostics of any disease includes not only the collection of complaints, anamnesis and clinical examination, but also a wide variety of laboratory tests, which make it possible to assess the general condition of the patient and determine the leading clinical syndromes.
-And what tests for glomerulonephritis can tell the doctor about, and what examinations need to be done first: let's try to figure it out.
+Diagnosis of any disease includes not only the collection of complaints, anamnesis and clinical examination, but also a wide variety of laboratory tests that make it possible to assess the general condition of the patient and determine the leading clinical syndromes.
+And what tests for glomerulonephritis can tell a doctor about, and what examinations need to be done first: let’s try to figure it out.

 Morphological features of kidney damage in glomerulonephritis

-Glomerulonephritis is an acute or chronic immune-inflammatory disease of the renal tissue with a primary lesion of the glomerular apparatus.
-As the disease progresses, interstitial tissues and renal tubules may be involved in the pathological process.
-This leads to the development of the following changes:
+Glomerulonephritis is an acute or chronic immunoinflammatory disease of the kidney tissue with a predominant lesion of the glomerular apparatus.
+As the disease progresses, interstitial tissues and renal tubules may become involved in the pathological process.
+This causes the development of the following changes:

-• increasing the permeability of the vascular glomerulus wall for protein and cellular elements;
+• increasing the permeability of the glomerular wall for protein and cellular elements;

 • the formation of microthrombi that clog the lumen of the feeding arteries;

-• violation of the filtration process in the main functional element of the kidney (nephron);
+• disruption of the filtration process in the main functional element of the kidney (nephron);

-• dying off of the nephron with its irreversible replacement by connective tissue;
+• death of the nephron with its irreversible replacement by connective tissue;

 • a gradual decrease in the volume of filtered blood and the development of progressive renal failure.

-All these pathogenetic moments cause the appearance of three main syndromes of the disease (edematous, hypertensive and urinary), as well as a characteristic laboratory picture.
-Blood and urine tests are required to confirm the diagnosis of glomerulonephritis.
+All these pathogenetic aspects cause the appearance of three main syndromes of the disease (edematous, hypertensive and urinary), as well as a characteristic laboratory picture.
+To confirm the diagnosis of glomerulonephritis, it is necessary to take blood and urine tests.

 Blood test

-The blood counts reflect the general condition of the body and make it possible to judge the existing violations of the internal organs.
-As a rule, laboratory diagnostics for suspected glomerulonephritis begins with the CBC and the LHC; if necessary, these studies can be supplemented with immunological tests.
+Blood counts reflect the general condition of the body and allow one to judge existing disorders of the internal organs.
+As a rule, laboratory diagnostics for suspected glomerulonephritis begin with CBC and LBC; if necessary, these studies can be supplemented with immunological tests.

 Clinical analysis